elixir-lang/elixir-lang.github.com/crash-course.markdown

 ### Atoms

 In Erlang, an `atom` is any identifier that starts with a small letter, e.g. `ok`, `tuple`, `donut`.
 Identifiers that start with a capital letters are always treated as variable names.
-Elixir, on the other hand, uses the former for naming variables, and the latter are treated as module references.
+Elixir, on the other hand, uses the former for naming variables, and the latter are treated as atom aliases.
 Atoms in Elixir always start with a colon `:`.

 **Erlang**